-Ultrasound, also known as sonography, is a technology that enables Dr. Ronen to see inside your body to help with diagnosis and check the development of your baby if you’re pregnant.
+Ultrasound, also known as sonography, is a technology that enables our doctors to see inside your body to help with diagnosis and check the development of your baby if you’re pregnant.

 Ultrasound uses high-frequency sound waves that humans can’t hear that bounce off soft tissues and organs as the scanner passes over your abdomen.
 A transducer records the echoes of the waves as they bounce back, creating an image of your internal organs and the fetus.

 Ultrasound imaging technology is most widely known for its use in pregnancy.
 An ultrasound scan helps determine due dates from early in the pregnancy.
-During the course of the baby’s gestation, Dr. Ronen uses ultrasound to:
+During the course of the baby’s gestation, our doctors use ultrasound to:

 In addition to its use as an obstetric tool, ultrasound is useful for diagnosing conditions that affect internal organs, such as the kidneys, bladder, uterus, and ovaries.

-If you see Dr. Ronen about a fertility problem, he uses ultrasound to confirm when you’re ovulating, helping to improve your chances of conceiving.
+If you see Dr. Pinky Ronen, or Dr. Itai Ronen, about a fertility problem, he uses ultrasound to confirm when you’re ovulating, helping to improve your chances of conceiving.

 Ultrasound is one of the safest diagnostic tools.
 Unlike X-rays or CT scans, there’s no exposure to any ionizing radiation during the scan.
 There haven’t been any harmful outcomes for patients in the many years' ultrasound has been in use.

 Ultrasounds are noninvasive, so there’s no need for an anesthetic, injections, or incisions.
 It’s better than X-rays for showing images of soft tissues.

 Our doctors perform ultrasound scans in his procedure room, so you won’t need to go offsite for your scan.
 You might have to carry out certain preparations for the ultrasound.
 For instance, you may need to ensure you have a full bladder.